trantienduchn/james-project/src/site/markdown/server/manage-webadmin.md

 ### Store DLP configuration by sender domain

-Store DLP a configuration for corresponding `senderDomain`, if any item of DLP configuration in the request is stored before, it will not be stored again
+Store a DLP configuration for corresponding `senderDomain`, if any item of DLP configuration in the request is stored before, it will not be stored anymore

 ```
 curl -XPUT http://ip:port/dlp/rules/senderDomain
 ```

-The body can containing a list of DLP configuration items formed by those fields:
+The body can contain a list of DLP configuration items formed by those fields:
 - `id`(String) is mandatory, unique identifier of the configuration item
 - `expression`(String) is mandatory, regular expression to match contents of targets
 - `explanation`(String) is optional, description of the configuration item
 - `targetsSender`(boolean) is optional and defaults to false.
-If true, `expression` will be applied to sender of the mail
+If true, `expression` will be applied to Sender and to From headers of the mail
 - `targetsContent`(boolean) is optional and defaults to false.
-If true, `expression` will be applied to content of the mail
+If true, `expression` will be applied to Subject headers and textual bodies (text/plain and text/html) of the mail
 - `targetsRecipients`(boolean) is optional and defaults to false.
 If true, `expression` will be applied to recipients of the mail

 This is an example of returned body.
-The rules field is a list of rule as described below.
+The rules field is a list of rules as described below.

 ```
 {"rules": [